All scholarships require full-time attendance (12 hours for undergraduate; 6 hours for graduate) unless indicated otherwise.

 This scholarship will be awarded based on need and a minimum 2.5 GPA.
 Originally established as part of the Federal Student Loan Program, this scholarship was transferred to the ECU Foundation in 1995.

-This scholarship will be awarded to a junior or senior student who has maintained a minimum 3.5 GPA, who has been accepted into his/her chosen program, and who has submitted a narrative stating his/her qualifications and commitment to the helping profession.
-The narrative must include two letters of recommendation and is available to all students at outreach sites in addition to those on the ECU campus.
+This scholarship will be awarded based on GPA, financial aid standing, and evidence of leadership.
 Dorothy Higginbotham was an ECU alumna who understood and recognized the value of higher education and established this scholarship as part of her estate planning.